pradip-leanq/git-guide/README.md

 ### Main Branch

 Main branch is the main branch of the project.
 It is the branch that is deployed to production.
 It is protected and cannot be pushed to directly.
-It can only be updated by merging a pull request.
+It can only be updated by merging a pull request from development or hot fix branch .

 ### Development Branch

 Development branch is the branch that is used for development.
 It is protected and cannot be pushed to directly.
-It can only be updated by merging a pull request.
+It can only be updated by merging a pull request from feature branch or bug fix branch.

 ### Feature Branch

 Feature branch is the branch that is used for developing a new feature.
 It is created from the development branch.
-It is protected and cannot be pushed to directly.
-It can only be updated by merging a pull request.

 ### Bug Fix Branch

 Bug fix branch is the branch that is used for fixing a bug.
 It is created from the development branch.
-It is protected and cannot be pushed to directly.
-It can only be updated by merging a pull request.

 ### Hotfix Branch

 Hotfix branch is the branch that is used for fixing a bug in production.
 It is created from the main branch.
-It is protected and cannot be pushed to directly.
-It can only be updated by merging a pull request.

 ### Pull Requests